 David Gordon is Professor of Social Justice and the Director of the Townsend Centre for International Poverty Research and the Bristol Poverty Institute at the University of Bristol, UK.
 Professor Gordon has written and edited over two hundred books, papers and reports on poverty, inequality and social exclusion, social justice and social policy.
 He was recently elected a fellow of the British Academy in recognition of his achievements in issues of poverty and social justice.

-Dr Lauren Winch is the Manager of the Bristol Poverty Institute, and also works closely with the Bristol Institute for Migration and Mobility Studies.
+Dr Lauren Winch is the Manager of the Bristol Poverty Institute.
 She is responsible for strategic development and planning for the BPI, and leads on internal and external engagement, communications/marketing, scoping opportunities, promoting and supporting inter- and transdisciplinary working, supporting research and impact development, and delivering reporting and analysis.